kodecocodes/i9t/uistackview-and-al-changes/uistackview-and-al-changes.markdown

 It gets better. `NSLayoutAnchor` has two additional subclasses — `NSLayoutXAxisAnchor` and `NSLayoutYAxisAnchor` — which represent anchors in the horizontal and vertical directions.
 For example, `bottomAnchor` is of type `NSLayoutYAxisAnchor` and `leadingAnchor` is of type `NSLayoutXAxisAnchor`.
 So all anchors are actually one of these three specific subclasses of `NSLayoutAnchor`.

 The `constraint[Equal|LessThanOrEqual|GreaterThanOrEqual]ToAnchor` family of methods are actually generic methods that, when called from an object of type, `NSLayoutXAxisAnchor`, will only take a parameter of type `NSLayoutXAxisAnchor` and when called from an object of type, `NSLayoutYAxisAnchor` will only take in a parameter of type `NSLayoutYAxisAnchor`.
 This can prevent you attempting to pin the top of one view to the leading edge of another, for example.

-TODO: Check this next bit with the GM.
-Fixing the interpretation of objC generics in Swift is just the kind of Swift change that they would slip into a tiny release without anybody noticing.

 Though this type checking hasn't yet made its way into Swift, it currently works with Objective-C:
 ![bordered width=99%](images/28-xAnchor-and-yAnchor-incompatibility_632x60.png)